lorenzozangari/E2MoCase/README.md

 ```

-Also refer to the following paper on the topic:
+Also you might refer to the following paper on the topic:

 ```
 @inproceedings{zangari2025me2,